-Cancer doesn’t care if you are black, white or Hispanic.
-It doesn’t care how much you make, or how old you are.
+Cancer doesn't care if you are black, white or Hispanic.
+It doesn't care how much money you make, or how old you are.
 Cancer can affect anyone, at any time.
 We believe that everyone, regardless of age, gender, race, religion, financial status or location deserves the best cancer care possible.

 To advance community engagement, clinical care and research focused on improving outcomes for everyone in our community.
 The Office of Cancer Health Equity (OCHE) is passionate about: